dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

 You will also need to sign in to the Docker Desktop application using this new account.

 ## 3. Build your Dockerfile
 Now comes the fun hands on stuff, let's build your Dockerfile.
-In VS Code, with your project open like we did before, I want you to right-click on the ***"Dockerfile"*** file, and delete it.
+In VS Code, with your project folder open like we did before (you can navigate to *"file"* > *"Open Folder..."* if it's not already open), I want you to right-click on the ***"Dockerfile"*** file, and delete it.
 Why?
 Cause we're going to be re-building it from scratch together, and it's actually pretty simple.
 See that file named ***"requirements.txt"***?
 Delete that too!

 Now let's get to building: